Pickaxe Learn

 What happens when triggered:

-- The user provides a topic through the Pickaxe conversation
+1. The user provides a topic through the agent conversation

-- The Pickaxe fills in the Google Slides placeholders with the appropriate values
+2. The agent fills in the Google Slides placeholders with the appropriate values

-This is just one example — with Zapier's library of thousands of app integrations, you can build any combination of tools and trigger them all through your Pickaxe.
+This is just one example — with Zapier's library of thousands of app integrations, you can build any combination of tools and trigger them all through your agent.